How can I find out whether an author is an expert in the area I am researching?

 Searching for a title will also show the number of citations on Scholar.
 These will most often be higher than the citations on SCOPUS or the Web of Science as Scholar indexes more content than the databases.

-Use the same prompts given above to evaluate an author's profile and output on Google Scholar.
+Use the same prompts given above to evaluate the author's profile and research output on Google Scholar.

 Contact Us

 We're here to help.
-See below for our general enquiries e-mail address, as well as a link to find contact details for specific libraries:
+See below for our general enquiries e-mail address, as well as a link to find contact details for specific libraries and services: